Morgan Brittany: Adult career

 This caught the attention of the producers of Dallas, who were searching for an actress to play Katherine Wentworth, the scheming half-sister of Pamela Ewing and Cliff Barnes.
-She debuted on Dallas in the 1981–82 season and her role as Katherine continued, on and off, until 1987.
-In 1985, she returned for a cameo in that season's finale where her character killed Bobby Ewing by running him over with a car, killing herself in the process.
-She made a brief, final appearance on the series in 1987.
+Brittany debuted on Dallas in the 1981–82 season and her role as Katherine continued, on and off, until 1987.
+In 1985, she returned in that season's finale, where her character killed Bobby Ewing by striking him with a car, killing herself in the process.
+She made a brief, final appearance on the series in 1987, which was plausible storyline-wise because Bobby's death and Katherine's turned out to be part of Pamela's 31-episode dream (i.e., season 9).

-In 1984, she co-starred in the short-lived ABC drama series, Glitter, as Kate Simpson, a reporter for an entertainment magazine.
+In 1984, Brittany co-starred in the short-lived ABC drama series, Glitter, as Kate Simpson, a reporter for an entertainment magazine.
 This was one of several collaborations with producer Aaron Spelling throughout her career.
 Her first show with him had been an appearance in Burke's Law, in 1964 when Brittany was a child.
 Later, as an adult, she appeared in seven episodes of The Love Boat, Hotel, Fantasy Island, Melrose Place, and the 1990s revival of Burke's Law.
-She appeared in The Wild Women of Chastity Gulch (1982).
+Brittany appeared in The Wild Women of Chastity Gulch (1982).

-She co-hosted the syndicated sports show Star Games. and later hosted more than 100 episodes of the magazine show Photoplay, produced by Jack Haley Jr.
+Brittany co-hosted the syndicated sports show Star Games. and later hosted more than 100 episodes of the magazine show Photoplay, produced by Jack Haley Jr.

-She guest starred on such other series as Married... with Children, Murder, She Wrote, The Perry Mason Mysteries, Dear John, Sabrina the Teenage Witch and The Nanny.
+Brittany guest-starred on such other series as Married... with Children; Murder, She Wrote; The Perry Mason Mysteries; Dear John; Sabrina the Teenage Witch; and The Nanny.
 In film, Brittany starred in Sundown: The Vampire in Retreat (1989).

-Recent years
+Later years

-In the 1990s, Brittany appeared in independent films, including Riders in the Storm (1995), Legend of the Spirit Dog (1997), The Protector (1997), The Biggest Fan (2002), Mothers and Daughters (2006) and Americanizing Shelley (2007).
+In the 1990s, Brittany appeared in independent films, including Riders in the Storm (1995), Legend of the Spirit Dog (1997), The Protector (1997), The Biggest Fan (2002), Mothers and Daughters (2006), and Americanizing Shelley (2007).
 She also appeared in the docudrama, 1 a Minute (2010).

 Personal life

+Brittany married stuntman Jack Gill in 1981.
+They have two children, daughter Katie and son Cody.

 As of 2014, Brittany is a conservative political commentator and author.
 She writes a weekly column for WorldNetDaily.

 Her first book, with co-authors Ann-Marie Murrell and Dr. Gina Loudon, What Women Really Want, was released September 2, 2014.
-She is a recurring guest on Hannity (FOX News), and The Rick Amato Show (One America) and has appeared on The Kudlow Report (CNBC), Fox & Friends, The Dennis Miller Show and Huckabee.
+She is a recurring guest on Hannity (FOX News), and The Rick Amato Show (One America) and has appeared on The Kudlow Report (CNBC), Fox & Friends, The Dennis Miller Show, and Huckabee.

 She is a co-owner and anchor for PolitiChicks, an online news site with a conservative perspective.
 Her second book, with co-author Ann-Marie Murrell, was released in 2017.
 PolitiChicks: A Clarion Call to Political Activism is a compilation book of essays from "PolitiChicks" writers.
-Brittany now travels the country speaking at major venues like The Heritage Foundation and other conservative organizations.
+Brittany now travels the country speaking at major venues including The Heritage Foundation and other conservative organizations.

-Brittany married stuntman Jack Gill in 1981.
-They are the parents of actress Katie Gill and musician/stuntman Cody Gill.